 What is a minor?

 A minor is a cohesive set of courses that allows you to broaden your knowledge and skills or focus on a specific subject area.
 Most minors are one semester in duration and consist of 30 credits (ECs), which is equal to the number of ‘elective credits’ available in most bachelor’s programmes.
 However, as some bachelor’s programmes allow only 15 elective credits, you can also opt to follow half a minor.
 In terms of level, minors are most suitable for students in the third year of their bachelor’s.
+The Guidelines for Elective Credits and Minors describes the procedure by which students choose and apply for a minor, as referred to in Article 3.2.2 of the (model) Leiden University bachelor's Course and Examination Regulations (OER) 2023-2024.

 Why follow a minor?